KevinCoble/AIToolbox/README.md

 # AIToolbox
-A toolbox of AI modules written in Swift:  Graphs/Trees, Linear Regression, Support Vector Machines, Neural Networks, PCA, KMeans, Genetic Algorithms, MDP
+A toolbox of AI modules written in Swift:  Graphs/Trees, Linear Regression, Support Vector Machines, Neural Networks, PCA, KMeans, Genetic Algorithms, MDP, Mixture of Gaussians

 This framework uses the Accelerate library to speed up computations Written for Swift 2.2.
 Will update to 3 when officially released